 When you run from your feelings you are running from yourself, if we can help you to stop running, be still, and mindfully face yourself, then you are in for a rather pleasant surprise!

-Option 2 – Emotional Clearing Meditation
+3.00pm: Option 1 – Emotional Clearing Meditation with Adrian

 The Emotional Clearing session for many of our regular guests it is the highlight of the weekend.
 Based upon the work of the American psychiatrist and Vedic master John Ruskan, the Emotional Clearing meditation is by far the most powerful meditation practice that we’ve found for freeing and releasing past emotional pain.
 In the east they call this practice karma yoga.
 It can have a profound effect, resulting in cathartic releases of trapped emotion and leave you feeling deeply anchored in awareness.